Special Tribunal for Lebanon in The Hague, Netherlands (Fall and Spring)

 The International Criminal Court was established in 2002 through the Rome Treaty.
 Based in The Hague, it is the first permanent international world court.
 Students who are interested in this externship are asked to commit to six months, usually starting the summer before the fall semester of their third year.

-U.S. State Department in Washington, DC (Fall Only)
+U.S. Department of State in Washington, D.C.
+(Fall Only)

 These externships are with the U.S. Department of State Student Internship Program.
 New England Law students have held positions in the Bureau of Democracy, Human Rights, and Labor; the Bureau of Population, Refugees, and Migration; and the Bureau of Oceans and International Environmental and Scientific Affairs.
 Other opportunities may also be available.

 International Bar Association’s Human Rights Institute in London, United Kingdom (Spring Only)